kdoore/CS2335-Gitbook/project-1-game-controller.md

      }
      ```

-#Object Reference Variables for GameObjects:
+#Object Reference Variables for GameObjects: StartButton, GameOverPanel
 When working with GameObjects in our code, often we want to toggle visibility, to show / hide a gameObject.
 There are several ways show / hide UI gameObjects, we'll look at other methods later in the course.
 If we will hide a gameObject by setting 'setActive( false )', **the gameObject must be active when the scene first starts**, otherwise, we won't be able to make our initial connection to find the gameObject.

 ###Declare, Initialize, Modify